 Study design

-We conducted a registry-based cohort study using data from the quality database at the Karolinska University Hospital.
-The data were further assessed through a multinominal multivariable logistic regression model to assess how clinical cohorts associate with specific OFIs.
+We conducted a registry-based cohort study using data from the trauma registry and the quality database at the Karolinska University Hospital.
+We analysed the data using a multinominal multivariable logistic regression model to assess how clinical cohorts associate with specific OFIs.

 Setting